Exopy/exopy/docs/source/user_guide/first_steps.rst

 .. note::

 	The engine is responsible for the execution of tasks.
-Ecpy comes with a builtin one executing the tasks in a different process to limit interferences between the edition and the execution of measure.
+Exopy comes with a builtin one executing the tasks in a different process to limit interferences between the edition and the execution of measure.